PowerShellEmpire/PowerTools/README.md

-    Net-GroupUsers              -   gets data for each user in a specified group Net-GroupUserAdd            -   adds a user to a specified local or domain group Net-Servers                 -   gets a list of all current servers in the domain Net-Servers                 -   gets a list of all current servers in the domain using the Windows API Net-ServerGetInfo           -   gets information on a specified server on the domain Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server
+    Net-GroupUsers              -   gets data for each user in a specified group Net-GroupUserAdd            -   adds a user to a specified local or domain group Net-Servers                 -   gets a list of all current servers in the domain Net-ServersAPI              -   gets a list of all current servers in the domain using the Windows API Net-ServerGetInfo           -   gets information on a specified server on the domain Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server